Transparency Report for 2015

-Evernote has always been open about how we treat our users’ data.
+Evernote has always been open about how we protect our users’ data.
 Our commitment to openness and transparency includes helping our users understand how we respond to third-party requests for account information.

-In this Transparency Report, we detail, to the extent that we are legally permitted to do so, the number and type of requests for user information that we received in 2014.
-We have also provided the number of requests to which we responded by disclosing user data.
+This Transparency Report details - to the extent that we are legally permitted to do so - the number and type of requests for user information that we received in 2015.
+For criminal and civil requests, we have also provided the number of requests to which we responded by disclosing user data.
+Such transparency is not permitted for national security requests, but we are able to provide, in bands, the number of customer selectors targeted in the national security process we receive.

 |US government national security requests2||0-250||0-250|